bullet-train-co/nice_partials/README.md

 <% end %>
 ```

-So far these are pretty similar to Rails' global `content_for` & `content_for?`, except these sections are local to the specific partial, so there's no clashes or leaking.
+So far these uses are pretty similar to Rails' global `content_for` & `content_for?`, except these sections are local to the specific partial, so there's no clashing or leaking.

-### What can't you do with Rails' partials?
+## What extra powers does `partial` give me?

-Having a `partial` object gives us a lot of power that's hard to replicate in standard Rails partials.
+Having a `partial` object lets us add abstractions that are hard to replicate in standard Rails partials.

-#### Appending content from the view into a section
+### Appending content from the view into a section

 Nice Partials supports calling any method on `ActionView::Base`, like the helpers shown here, and then have them auto-append to the section.